tobiaskortus/covid19-search/README.md

 - Additional processing and extension of document metadata
 - Advanced search query processing &rarr; natural language understanding
-- Development of an document and database level knowledge graph in order to provide short answers to user given search queries
+- Development of a document and database level knowledge graph in order to provide short answers to user given search queries
 - Development of a web crawler in order to search for new literature in the area of COVID-19 or new topics
 - ...